Simultaneous calculation of elastic scattering, fusion, and direct cross sections for reactions of weakly-bound

 In the reactions of weakly-bound projectiles with heavy targets the projectile can become polarized by and/or break up in the strong electric field of the target.
 The resulting strong Coulomb dipole excitation and breakup can be treated by introducing an additional interaction which influences the elastic scattering.
 This additional interaction is often referred to as the Coulomb dynamical polarization potential (CDPP).
 Recently \cite{Mar21,Mar22}, a new expression for the CDPP was obtained by solving the Schr\"odinger equation for the internal motion of an exotic neutron-rich projectile (considered as a two-body deuteronlike cluster structure) incident on a heavy target nucleus using the adiabatic approximation.
-However, in the optical model, the CDPP potential alone cannot entirely account for the long-range interactions in these exotic systems.
+However, in the optical model (OM), the CDPP potential alone cannot entirely account for the long-range interactions in these exotic systems.
 To address this issue, a long-range nuclear dynamical polarization potential (NDPP) is introduced to account for the nuclear breakup and transfer reactions, so that the direct surface potential now consists of the CDPP plus the NDPP.
 This NDPP utilizes either a volume or surface Woods-Saxon type potential, usually with large radius and/or diffuseness parameters, see for example Refs.~\cite{So14,So15a,San08}.